Allergy Shots (Immunotherapy)

 Getting your shots

 Allergy shots are given by injection in the upper arm.
-You may receive 1 shot or you may receive more than 1.
-This depends on the how many things are causing your allergies.
+You may have 1 shot or you may have more than 1.
+The number depends on how many things are causing your allergies.
 You may feel a slight sting when you get each shot.

 After your shots

 You’ll need to wait for 30 minutes before you can leave.
 This is to make sure you're not having a serious reaction to the shot.
-You may have itchiness and soreness in your arm, or sneezing and nasal congestion.
+You may have itchiness and soreness in your arm.
+Or you may have sneezing and a stuffy nose.
 If you have a serious reaction, you'll receive treatment while you’re in your provider's office.
 Some people can have swelling at the site of injection a few hours after their injection.
 This is typically not a sign of a severe reaction.
 But let your allergy doctor know about these reactions.
 He or she may adjust the dose of your next shot.

 What is a serious reaction?

 In rare cases, allergy shots can cause a reaction called anaphylaxis.
 These rarely occur more than 30 minutes after you have received your shot.
 This is a life-threatening problem that must be treated right away.
 Most people who get allergy shots will be prescribed an epinephrine autoinjector by their healthcare provider.
 If you have any of the symptoms below, use your epinephrine autoinjector and call 911: